 Yes, if you are caring for children from more than one family you will need a license issued by the California Community Care Licensing Division (CCLD) of the Department of Social Services.
 For more information, see resources for CCLD below.
-Attend a CCLD licensing orientation from their website: https:// www.cdss.ca.gov/inforesources/child-care-licensing/how-to-become-licensed/fcch-online-orientation
+Attend a CCLD licensing orientation from their website: CDSS Family Child Care Home Online Orientation